mui/mui-x/test/README.md

 The script is based on the `git apply` command and applies the `scripts/material-ui-v6.patch` file.
 When the patch fails to apply, you need to update the patch file:

-1. Run `git apply --3way scripts/material-ui-v6.patch` and resolve the conflicts.
+1. Run `git apply --3way --unidiff-zero scripts/material-ui-v6.patch` and resolve the conflicts.
 2. Unstage the changes with `git reset`.
 3. Run `git --no-pager diff --unified=0 | pbcopy`.
 The diff is copied to your clipboard.
 4. Update the `scripts/material-ui-v6.patch` file with the copied diff.